All Ministries

 Saint Paulus Lutheran Church is a community of saints and sinners who gather weekly to worship at 10AM each and every Sunday, with additional worship on holy festival days including Christmas, Holy Thursday and Good Friday.
 Occasionally there are other special worship opportunities which are announced to the public.

 The worship format is of “liturgical” style, that is, there is a set order of worship which includes and reflects an historical rootage in Lutheran tradition.
-We practice weekly public confession, read from the Old and New Testament - with particular emphasis on the 4 gospels - engage in participatory sermons, use the historic creeds of the church, share public and private prayer, celebration the weekly Eucharist and sing the songs of faith throughout.
+We practice weekly public confession, read from the Old and New Testament – with particular emphasis on the 4 gospels – engage in participatory sermons, use the historic creeds of the church, share public and private prayer, celebration the weekly Eucharist and sing the songs of faith throughout.
 The Eucharist is open to all.

-The music support provided during the worship is directed by Grace Renaud, the Director of Music for Saint Paulus.
+The music support provided during the worship is directed by Nick Bolan, the Director of Music for Saint Paulus.
 There is a choir and an instrumental ensemble.
 Participation in these is at the discretion of the Director.

 The music selections come from a variety of musical styles, traditional, classical, pop, Broadway and local compositions.
 Choir members are provided solo opportunities.
 There are special musical offerings on festival days, especially during the Christmas season.

 BIBLE STUDY:

-The Psalm depicts a kind of “entrance” rite for those who come to the Temple for worship, laying out some basic standards for would-be participants in the spiritual life of the Jewish community.
+Psalm 15 The Psalm depicts a kind of “entrance” rite for those who come to the Temple for worship, laying out some basic standards for would-be participants in the spiritual life of the Jewish community.
 It seems quite clear that this psalm rose from a time when there was a need to remind or reiterate to the community the basic standards by which their communal life is defined.
 This time frame fits the reconstruction of the Jewish community as they returned from their exile in Babylon and Assyria.
-There was surely a moral component to the spiritual life of Israel, grounded in the covenant's relationship with Yahweh.
+There was surely a moral component to the spiritual life of Israel, grounded in the covenant’s relationship with Yahweh.
 In the criteria put forth in the psalm there is an echo of the law given on Sinai generations earlier, and God’s particular affirmation of his preference for the poor.
+As for today, there seems to be the same need for criteria for those participating in the spiritual life of the church or faith community, but so very little effort in either articulating or implementing such criteria.
+The tenor of the day, the resistance to discipline, and the fragile-ness of many communities of faith mitigate against any applied criteria except perhaps a one-time visit and a minimum contribution.
+This condition represents a fundamental challenge to the shaping of faith communities in the days ahead, and will require some daring and endurance.

-• Prayer requests are taken weekly and published on the site on Mondays.
+PRAYER LIST: Prayer requests are taken weekly and published on the site on Mondays.

-Coming Soon.
+PERSPECTIVES Coming Soon.

 SERMON SUMMARY